isomerpages/nlb-curiocity/_story-maps/historic-districts.md

 <br>5.
 Little India photo by Zairon  [CC BY 4.0]
 <br>6.
 Little India streets photo by KimonBerlin [CC BY 2.0]
 <br>7.
 Singapore River bridges photo by William Cho [CC BY 2.0]
 <br>8.
-Mapping Middle Road photo courtesy of National Archives of Singapore
+The Japanese Association Singapore Collection, courtesy of National Archives of Singapore
 </span>

 </details>